 Quickstart

-SMTP account, and shows the composed config.
+This quickstart uses a local server deployment directory, bootstraps one SMTP account, and shows the composed config.

 Install